Federal Trio Programs

 Kansas State TRIO Programs

-Student Support Services helps students to stay in college until they earn their baccalaureate degrees.
-Participants, who include disabled students, receive tutoring, counseling and remedial instruction.
+Educational Supportive Services (Student Support Services) helps students to stay in college until they earn their baccalaureate degrees.
+Participants, who include students with disabilities, receive tutoring, counseling and remedial instruction.
 There are 199,956 students being served at over 944 colleges and universities nationwide.

 Ronald E. McNair Post-Baccalaureate Achievement programs encourage income limited and minority undergraduates to consider careers in college teaching as well as prepare for doctoral study.
 Students who participate in this program are provided with research opportunities and faculty mentors.
 Currently, there are over 156 McNair programs hosted at universities across the nation serving 3,774 students.